-Participating countries contribute to the OECD's work in a sustained and comprehensive manner under the "Enhanced Engagement" partnership.
-A central element of the program is the promotion of direct and active participation of these countries in the work of substantive bodies of the Organization.
+A central element of the OECD's efforts is the promotion of direct and active participation of partner countries in the work of substantive bodies of the Organization.
 Each country participates in OECD work through a program containing a mix of several elements, notably:

-- integration into OECD statistical reporting and information systems, and
+- integration into OECD statistical reporting and information systems;

 The actual mix and the sequencing of the elements is determined by mutual interest.

-The OECD also works closely with over seventy other non-member economies in areas from exchange of tax information to educational assessments.
+While OECD outreach programs are distinct from accession to the OECD, they have the potential in the longer term to lead to membership in the Organization.
+The OECD also works closely with over 70 other non-member economies in areas from exchange of tax information to educational assessments.
 OECD free-market principles and internationally recognized benchmarking and peer review support good economic governance in these countries helping to increase prosperity, investment and trade in goods and services – all of which benefit the United States.